About Morikami’s New Year’s Celebration

 - Can I become a member at the festival?

-Yes, if you join at the festival you get 10% off your membership and get in FREE to the festival.
+Yes, if you join at the festival you get an extra month of membership (for a total of 13 months) and get in FREE to the festival.

 - Do kids get in free?

 - Do you have student, senior citizen or military discounts for tickets?